-As of August 31 and February 28, 2019, the Company has received \$743,335 in royalty payments, pursuant to a lease agreement, which are netted against capitalized exploration and evaluation asset costs.
+Prior to fiscal 2017, the Company received \$743,335 in royalty payments pursuant to a lease agreement, which are netted against capitalized exploration and evaluation asset costs on the statements of financial position.
 The assignee removed equipment and completed reclamation of mined areas as of February 28, 2017.